Hugh-Adams/Ansible_Sand_Pit/README.md

 __Roles:__

-- `configlets.build`: Manage template rendering for configlets
-- `cvp.provision`: Manage CVP provisionning with 2 different actions: build CVP data structure locally and execute action to build CVP topology.
+- `cvp.provision`: Manage CVP provisioning with 2 different actions: build CVP data structure locally and execute action to build CVP topology.
+- `cvp.refresh`: Attach to CVP instances and using shared Configlet data apply latest Configlets to each instance.
+- `cvp.sync`: Attach to CVP instances and update 'shared' Configlet data (config, last time changed, containers, devices).
+- `device_configlets.build`: Manage template rendering for configlets
 - `endpoints.server`: Role to configure NGINX webserver on Ubuntu machine with a very basic landing page

-__Host vars__

-Host_vars are only implemented for leafs to define services.
+__host_vars__

+host_vars contains YAML files for each LEAF switch to describe attached devices and services.

+__generated_vars__

+generated_vars contains YAML files that are created by the PlayBook roles to store information about various aspects of the provisioning hierarchy in CVP